Extremal functions for Morrey's inequality in convex domains: Properties of extremals

 weakly is called a {\it potential} function.
 Observe that every extremal is a multiple of a potential function but not vice versa.
-The strong maximum principle for $p$-harmonic functions implies that $0<w<1$ in $\Omega\setminus\{x_0\}$.
-In particular, $w$ is uniquely maximized at $x_0$.
+For instance, if $\Omega=B_1(0)$, then $w$ is an extremal if and only if $x_0=0$.